1. Home

 Standardizing Public Health Data

-• Instructs the Data Council of the HHS to make recommendations on how to implement enhanced data collection and analysis while minimizing cost and administrative burdens of data collection on patients and providers
+• Instructs HHS’s Data Council to make recommendations on how to implement enhanced data collection and analysis while minimizing cost and administrative burdens of data collection on patients and providers.

 Workforce Diversity

-• Funds the expansion of existing workforce diversity programs, implements new workforce diversity programs, or evaluates these programs concerning mental health care professions.
+• Funds the expansion of existing workforce diversity programs and establishes new programs

-• Funds for loan repayments of up to $50,000 a year for underrepresented minority individuals in medical school and other health programs.
+• Funds for loan repayments for underrepresented minority individuals in medical school and other health programs